xin9le/FastEnum/README.md

 # FastEnum
 FastEnum is **the fastest** enum utilities for C#/.NET.
-It's designed easy to use like `System.Enum`.
-And provided methods are all achieved zero allocation and faster than `System.Enum` / `Enums.NET`.
+It's much faster than .NET Core, and also faster than [Enums.NET](https://github.com/TylerBrinkley/Enums.NET) that is similar library.
+Provided methods are all achieved **zero allocation** and are designed easy to use like `System.Enum`.
+This library is quite useful to significantly improve your performance because enum is really popular feature.

 [![Releases](https://img.shields.io/github/release/xin9le/FastEnum.svg)](https://github.com/xin9le/FastEnum/releases)